 Mercado gets 5 hits, Indians top Royals 10-5, 6th win in row

+CLEVELAND (AP) — Oscar Mercado is giving the Cleveland Indians a major boost in his rookie season.

-CLEVELAND (AP) — Rookie Oscar Mercado went 5 for 5 and drove in two runs as the Cleveland Indians won their sixth straight game, defeating the Kansas City Royals 10-5 on Friday night.
+Mercado went 5 for 5 and drove in two runs as the Indians won their sixth straight game, beating the Kansas City Royals 10-5 on Friday night.

 Mercado had an RBI double in the third inning and a run-scoring single in the sixth.
-He also scored twice.
+He also scored twice, but preferred to focus on the fact the Indians have won 12 of 14 and trail Minnesota by three games in the AL Central.

+“It feels good, but it feels even better to be playing the way we are,” Mercado said.

+Mercado lined a single to center off Wily Peralta in the eighth with Francisco Lindor on second, but said getting a fifth hit wasn’t his priority.

+“It was a 7-5 game and my job there was to move him over,” he said.
+“At the end you don’t really think about it.
+You have to stay within your game and understand the game and do your job.”

-Mercado is batting .423 (11 for 26) with three home runs and eight RBIs over the last eight games.
+Mercado battled a slump going into the All-Star break, but is batting .423 (11 for 26) with three home runs and eight RBIs over the last eight games.
 He was called up from Triple-A Columbus on May 14 and became the 12th Indians rookie since 1913 to have at least five hits in a game.

+“Everybody’s going to go through a tough stretch, but you know a first-year player is,” manager Terry Francona said.
+“And to see him not wilt, to see him come back with a vengeance, that’s pretty exciting.”

 Shane Bieber (9-3), making his second start since being named MVP of the All-Star Game held at Progressive Field, allowed five runs in 5 2/3 innings.